b0ink/csgo-chaos-mod/README.md

 ## Available Commands:
 `sm_chaos`
 - Displays a menu of Chaos options:
-	- Enable/Disable Chaos
+	- Enable/Disable Chaos | Start Timer
 	- Spawn new effect from list
 	- Settings
     	- Effects
     	- ConVars

-`sm_effect <Effect Name>`
+`sm_effect <Effect Name | Search Term>`
-- Runs the effect if it matches the argument, if multiple are found a menu of options will show.
+- Brings up a menu of any effects containing the search term.

 `sm_startchaos`
 - Spawns a new effect immediately and starts the effect timer.